jsom1/jsom1.github.io/_walkthroughs/Buff.md

 </div>

 It's about gym, and after browsing the different tabs, we see the site is made using Gym Management Software 1.0.
 There's also a login page, but it requires an email and a password.
 I've never tried bruteforcing credentials with emails, so let's check if there is an easier way with this Gym Management Software.
 I had never heard about it, and Googling the first letters immediately returns something about an exploit (<https://www.exploit-db.com/exploits/48506>).\\
-From Exploit-DB, the verion 1.0 of this software (it's the one used here) suffers from an **unauthenticated file upload vulnerability** allowing remote attackers to gain remote code execution (**RCE**) on the web server by uploading a maliciously crafted PHP file that bypasses the image upload filters.\\
+From Exploit-DB, the verion 1.0 of this software (it's the one used here) suffers from an **unauthenticated file upload vulnerability** allowing remote attackers to gain remote code execution (**RCE**) on the web server by uploading a maliciously crafted PHP file that bypasses the image upload filters.
+In other words, it is vulnerable to RFI (remote file inclusion).\\
 The exploit consists in the following steps:

 <div class="img_container">